-Hundreds of thousands of people had to flee their homes after an upsurge in violence broke out against the civilian population in the northwest of Myanmar last year.
-More than 722,000 people fled to refugee camps in neighboring Bangladesh, bringing the total number of Rohingya refugees in Bangladesh to 887 000.
-But the conditions in the overcrowded refugee camps are extremely difficult.
-Now that the heavy rains of the monsoon season have begun, safety is a major concern.
-PIN is helping people strengthen their shelters to better protect against the rains and wind, and working with community groups to increase general safety, especially for women and girls.
-The massive population influx to an area already struggling with poverty and yearly natural disasters has had a serious impact on local inhabitants, affecting environmental resources, agricultural land, and disrupting the local job market.
-In the future, PIN aims to support both refugees and the host community, fostering better social cohesion.
+Safety is a major concern, especially during the monsoon season.
+People in Need is supporting individuals strengthen their shelters to protect against the heavy rain and wind and help community groups increase general safety, especially for women and girls.
+The massive population influx to an area already struggling with poverty and yearly natural disasters has had a serious impact on local inhabitants, environmental resources, agricultural land and the local job market.
+PIN aims to support both refugees and the host community, fostering better social cohesion.